carlosazsilva/OkComputer/README.md

 ## Install the dependencies

-To try it out for yourself, install all the dependecies.
+To try it out for yourself, install all the dependencies.
 You'll also need to have Angular installed.

     npm install